mrlt8/docker-wyze-bridge/README.md

 ```

 You can add basic HTTP authentication to the web-ui:

 ```text
 environment:
   - WEB_AUTH=True
   - WEB_USERNAME=HereIsYourUsername
   - WEB_PASSWORD=HereIsYourPassword
 ```

+NOTE: This will only protect the WebUI.
+API and snapshot endpoints are unprotected at this time.
+Additional security is recommended if your bridge is publicly accessible.
+`WEB_AUTH` will use your wyze email/password for auth if `WEB_USERNAME` or `WEB_PASSWORD`.

 #### Camera Stream URIs